viamrobotics/docs/docs/use-cases/create-module.md

 {{% alert title=Note color="note" %}}
 If you want to write a module to extend support to a new type of component or service that is relatively unique, consider using the generic API for your resource type to build your own API:

-- If you are working with a component that doesn't fit into any of the existing [component APIs](/appendix/apis/#component-apis), you can use the [generic component](/components/generic/) to build your own component API.
+- If you are working with a component that doesn't fit into any of the existing component APIs, you can use the [generic component](/components/generic/) to build your own component API.
-- If you are designing a service that doesn't fit into any of the existing [service APIs](/appendix/apis/#service-apis), you can use the [generic service](/services/generic/) to build your own service API.
+- If you are designing a service that doesn't fit into any of the existing service APIs, you can use the [generic service](/services/generic/) to build your own service API.
+- It is also possible to [define an entirely new API](/registry/advanced/create-subtype/), but this is even more advanced than using `generic`.

 Most module use cases, however, benefit from extending an existing API instead of `generic`.
 {{% /alert %}}

 ##### Valid API identifiers

-Each existing component or service [API](/appendix/apis/) has a unique identifier in the form of a colon-delimited triplet.
+Each existing component or service API has a unique identifier in the form of a colon-delimited triplet.
 You will use this {{< glossary_tooltip term_id="api-namespace-triplet" text="API namespace triplet" >}} when creating your new model, to indicate which API it extends.

+The API namespace triplet is the same for all built-in and modular models that implement a given API.
+For example, every model of motor built into Viam, as well as every custom model of motor provided by a module, all use the same API namespace triplet `rdk:component:motor` to indicate that they implement the [motor API](/components/motor/#api).

 The three pieces of the API namespace triplet are as follows:

 {{< tabs >}}
 {{% tab name="Component" %}}

 - `namespace`: `rdk`
+  - This indicates that the API you're implementing is one of the APIs defined in Viam's [Robot Development Kit (RDK) codebase](https://github.com/viamrobotics/rdk).
 - `type`: `component`
+  - This indicates that you're creating a module to support a hardware component, not an abstracted software service.
 - `subtype`: any one of [these component proto files](https://github.com/viamrobotics/api/tree/main/proto/viam/component), for example `motor` if you are creating a new model of motor

 {{% /tab %}}
 {{% tab name="Service" %}}

 - `namespace`: `rdk`
+  - This indicates that the API you're implementing is one of the APIs defined in Viam's [Robot Development Kit (RDK) codebase](https://github.com/viamrobotics/rdk).
 - `type`: `service`
+  - This indicates that you're creating a module to support some sort of software service, not a hardware component.
 - `subtype`: any one of [these service proto files](https://github.com/viamrobotics/api/tree/main/proto/viam/service), for example `vision` if you are creating a new model of vision service

 {{% /tab %}}
 {{< /tabs >}}

-The API namespace triplet is the same for all built-in and modular models that implement a given API.
-For example, every model of motor built into Viam, as well as every custom model of motor provided by a module, all use the same API namespace triplet.

 #### Name your new resource model

-In addition to figuring out which existing API namespace triplet to use when creating your module, you need to decide on a triplet unique to your model.
+In addition to determining which existing API namespace triplet to use when creating your module, you need to decide on a separate triplet unique to your model.

 A resource model is identified by a unique name, often called the {{< glossary_tooltip term_id="model-namespace-triplet" text="model namespace triplet" >}}, using the format: `namespace:repo-name:model-name`, where:

 - `namespace` is the [namespace of your organization](/cloud/organizations/#create-a-namespace-for-your-organization).
   - For example, if your organization uses the `acme` namespace, your models must all begin with `acme`, like `acme:repo-name:mybase`.
-    If you do not intend to [upload your module](/registry/upload/) to the [Viam registry](https://app.viam.com/registry), you do not need to use your organization's namespace as your model's namespace.
+    If you do not intend to [upload your module](#upload-your-module-to-the-modular-resource-registry) to the [Viam registry](https://app.viam.com/registry), you do not need to use your organization's namespace as your model's namespace.
 - `repo-name` is the code repository (GitHub repo) that houses your module code.
   - Ideally, your `repo-name` should describe the common functionality provided across the model or models of that module.
 - `model-name` is the name of the new resource model that your module will provide.